-Disability another, 2017 BCHRT 19 provoked by C to obtain monetary compensation.
-Without such should not be rewarded" provocation, the Complaint would never have taken place.
-Costs: \$12,000 for R knowingly giving false evidence during hearing including that C had threatened to set R's residence on fire s.
+s.
+8 Mental Disability; Physical Disability Daughter by Parent v.
+The Owners, A Strata, 2020 BCHRT 105 sleeplessness.
+Both the Pub and the employee were ordered to compensate C. 14yo C had physical and mental health disabilities related to childhood trauma.
+She experienced escalating symptoms that a doctor C did not seek damages.
+No-dog bylaw unenforceable against C. agreed would be aided by owning a dog.
+R's bylaws did not allow dogs; C asked for an exemption and was denied.
+Tribunal found that no-dog bylaw violated Code given the significant adverse affect not having the dog would have on C. s.
+8 Mental Disability Gichuru v.
+Purewal and another, 2017 BCHRT 19 R's behaviour was deliberately provoked by C to obtain monetary compensation.
+Without such provocation, the Complaint would never have taken place.
+No I2D: as "C's conduct should not be rewarded" Costs: \$12,000 for R knowingly giving false evidence during hearing including that C had threatened to set R's residence on fire s.
 8 (also s.
 13) Mental Disability Kelly v.
 UBC (No. 3), 2012 BCHRT 32; Kelly v.
 University of British Columbia (No. 4), 2013 BCHRT 302 Judicial Review - University of British Columbia v.
-Kelly, 2015 BCSC 1731: BCHRT I2D award set aside and reconsideration ordered Appeal - University of British Columbia v.
-Kelly, 2016 BCCA 271: BCHRT I2D award restored C was a resident doctor who was entitled to the reasonable accommodation of his disabilities within the learning (UBC Medical School) and work environment (UBC Hospital).
+Kelly, 2015 BCSC 1731: BCHRT I2D award set aside and reconsideration ordered C was a resident doctor who was entitled to the reasonable accommodation of his disabilities within the learning (UBC Medical School) and work environment (UBC Hospital).
 The decisions to preclude C access to further remediation or probation, and to dismiss him from the program were discriminatory.
-I2D: \$75,000 LW: \$380,000 s.
-8 Mental Disability J and J obo R v.
-B.C.
-(Ministry of Children and Family Development) and Havens (No. 2), 2009 BCHRT 61 Alleged that MCFD refused to provide son with support services for social and community development skills because son has an IQ over 70.
-Support services are only provided to children with Noonan Syndrome if they have an IQ of 70 or lower, but that support services are not withheld from other children with other "chronic mental" I2D: \$20,000 Order that R compensate C for loss for services he would have received (Not calculated but Member remained seized)
+I2D: \$75,000 LW: \$380,000